joncursi/cheddur-whitepaper/whitepaper.md

 # Initial Coin Offering

-Capital is being raised from private investors in order to fund the development of Cheddur 2.0.
+Cheddur, Inc. is currently raising capital from private investors to fund the development of Cheddur 2.0.
 In order to distribute CHDR tokens to STEEM holders and to raise capital for the ongoing development of the platform, we will be conducting an ICO using the built-in capabilities of the SMT protocol.

 \begin{table}[H]